-This course includes the development of a deeper understanding of negligence, legal challenges, operational
+This course includes the development of a deeper understanding of negligence, legal challenges, operational risks, and methods of documentation in sport.
+Admission to Graduate Education program required.

 Pre-Requisites: ((PE_602) OR (ED_622)) and graduate status.
 Course Frequency: Fall: N/A Spring: All Years Summer: N/A